esahione/math-and-physics-book-list/README.md

 - Wasserman, *"Tensors and Manifolds with Applications to Physics"*
 - Schutz, *"Geometrical Methods of Mathematical Physics"*
 - Nakahara, *"Geometry, Topology and Physics"*
+- Nash and Sen, *"Topology and Geometry for Physicists"*
 - Frankel, *"The Geometry of Physics"*
 - Doran and Lasenby, *"Geometric Algebra for Physicists"*